 New to the world of online business and looking for a host?
-There are many important factors in choosing a first time web host, but most customers are after these key things: shared hosting, lots of freebies, and simplicity.
+There are many important factors in choosing a first-time web host, but most customers are after these key things: shared hosting, lots of freebies, and simplicity.

 There are many hosts that provide these things, and Dot5Hosting is one of them.
 Dot5Hosting is inexpensive, has a lot of helpful features to suit most websites, and everything is very easy to use.
 There’s even a Quickstart Wizard to get new users on their feet.

 But in an admittedly crowded market of hosting providers, what makes this one stand out?
-The features it provides, the support it offers, or the helpful addons (like a web builder)?
+The features it provides, the support it offers, or the helpful add-ons (like a web builder)?

 What Stands Out?